-A full paper of 5-8 pages will be published in the CreateWorld 2016 proceedings, and will be accompanied by a 20-minute presentation at the conference.
+An accepted (following peer review) full paper of 5-8 pages will be published in the CreateWorld 2017 proceedings, and will be accompanied by a 20-minute presentation at the conference.
 Full-paper PDF files must be submitted using CreateWorld’s Word template.
 Submissions for this category will be managed by the EasyChair service.
 Each submission will be reviewed by at least 3 members of the program committee.
 The review will be a blind review (reviewers not aware of author/affiliations, so please ensure your submission does not include author details).

 Presentations can be on any subject related to the conference goals – for example, discussing a software product or category, approaches to teaching with technology, or using technology in innovative ways.
 They are given are 30 or 45 minutes during the conference.
 Presentations are not peer-reviewed, and are not published in the CreateWorld proceedings.

 Submissions for inclusion in the conference exhibition can include interactive works, performances, screenings, installations, et cetera.
-While works that respond to the 2016 theme The Creativity of Things will be given preferential consideration, we welcome submission of other projects.
+While works that respond to the 2017 theme Creativity on the Move will be given preferential consideration, we welcome submission of other projects.

 The bulk of the conference exhibition will be staged in a single area, but there is scope for other, alternative presentations around the campus of the Queensland College of Art.

-Workshops are parallel-scheduled with other content, and are delivered in a hands-on classroom-style approach with the intent that delegates learn specific skills.
-These are intended as opportunities for academics, professionals, and other practitioners to discuss and experiment with current technologies.
+Workshops are delivered in a hands-on classroom-style approach with the intent that delegates learn specific skills.
+These are intended as opportunities for academics, teachers, professionals, and other practitioners to discuss and experiment with current technologies.
 We encourage workshops on topics and technologies that are relevant to the conference’s theme and subthemes.

-- Paper and poster final revisions due 5PM AEST, Wednesday 23 November, 2016
+- All paper and poster final revisions due by 5PM, Wednesday 22 Nov, 2017

 Enquiries and Questions